neuronupheaval/arduinotimer/README.md

 3) **Alert mode**: when the timer exhausts at Mode 2, "Timer exhausted" will be shown on the LCD, and the buzzer will ring.
 The buzzer has to be connected to the Arduino's Pin 3 (connect the buzzer's red or + terminal to this pin) and to the GND (buzzer's black or - terminal).
-Some soldering skill will help you with this.
+Some soldering skill will help.

 At any time, you can press the Reset button to go back to Mode 1.